Ascetics/ctfkit/README.md

 # ctfkit
-My tools set of CTF competetion wriiten by python.
+My tools set of CTF competetion written by python.